regularcoder/regularcoder/reading.md

 4. Claudius the God: And His Wife Messalina  by Robert Graves (2.5/5) on [01-31-2016]
 > I didn't enjoy this as much as *I, Claudius*

+5. The Ocean at the End of the Lane by Neil Gaiman (4/5) on [02-05-2016]
+> The mysterious and timeless Hempstock women were intriguing characters.
+I liked this way more than Neil Gaiman's *Anansi Boys* which I read a few years ago.